dortania/OpenCore-Install-Guide/config-HEDT/skylake-x.md

 * **AllowSetDefault**: YES
    * Allow `CTRL+Enter` and `CTRL+Index` to set default boot device in the picker
 * **AuthRestart**: NO:
    * Enables Authenticated restart for FileVault2 so password is not required on reboot.
-Can be concidered a secuirty risk so optional
+Can be concidered a security risk so optional
 * **ExposeSensitiveData**: `6`
    * Shows more debug information, requires debug version of OpenCore
 * **RequireSignature**: NO